Description:

 - Place a “BootstrapGrid” on the canvas.
 Add several rows to replicate the “Training Invitation Form,” as illustrated below.

 - Drag a “Label, Textbox, Save, Submit, ExecuteWorkflow, and iFrame” control onto the canvas and arrange them as illustrated below.
+Edit the “Text” widget properties and assign labels with clear and recognizable names.

-- Create a Process Definition called “TrainingInviteWorkflow”.
+- Create a process definition named “TrainingInviteWorkflow”.

 - Click Action > Define Variables, then create the following process variables.

 - Select the “WordDocGenerator” step and configure the “Required” properties.
 Enter a name for the step.
 Choose the report template.
 Click the icon to upload the Report Template (*.docx) from your local folder.
-Enter variable or global references to store the document's physical and virtual paths.
+Enter variable or global references to specify the document's physical and virtual paths.
 Click the Save button.

 - Select the “SendEmail” step and set the “Required” properties.
 Enter a name for the step, then click Save.